Jacob-OTW/BCOTI/README.md

 # Build-Guide

 ## 3d printed parts

+Using a dark material which absorbs light instead of reflecting it is highly recommend.

 1. Print the `Body_Shell.step`, `PVS14_Lens_Clip.step`, and `Camera_Cage_x_x_deg.step` with a basic 0.12mm layer height profile.
 Change the following